Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 • Gas gangrene

 Gas gangrene is another type of gangrene that can affect deep muscle tissue.
 It may not show any symptoms on your skin at first.
-Still, as the condition progresses, your skin may grow paler or even show other colors such as purple, gray, red, etc., which might also appear bubbly and make a cracking sound whenever one press it – that happens because of the gas within the tissue.
+Still, as the condition progresses, your skin may grow paler or even show other colors such as purple, gray, red, etc., which might also appear bubbly and make a cracking sound whenever one presses it – that happens because of the gas within the tissue.

 The reader must note that, much like wet gangrene, gas gangrene is also a life-threatening condition, and one should consult a healthcare provider when one sees such a condition immediately.